sanskrit/raw_etexts_english/blogs/manasataramgini/2006-02-11_tyrannosaurs-and-morphological-evolution-in-coelurosaurs.md

 +++
-title = "Tyrannosaurs and morphological evolution inxa0coelurosaurs"
+title = "Tyrannosaurs and morphological evolution in coelurosaurs"

 +++
 The recent find of the tyrannosaur Guanlong going back to the late